 Provisions are related to expected claims resulting from the Group companies' ordinary course of business.
-The required information about these provisions were not disclosed, because the management of the Group believes that doing so, will strongly affect the final settlement of these provisions for claims.
+The required information about these provisions were not disclosed, according to the IFRSs, because the management of the Group believes that doing so, will strongly affect the final settlement of these provisions for claims.

-26. (Losses) / earnings per share
+26. Earnings / (Losses) per share